ashaw/stats_combiner/README.md

 ### A note on testing

-Before running the test suite, create a file called `spec_credentials.rb` in /spec with the contents:

-    KEY = 'your_api_key'
-    HOST = 'yourdomain.com'

-You may also need to `sudo spec` if your user doesn't have write access to the gems directory.
+You may need to `sudo spec` if your user doesn't have write access to the gems directory.

 ## Author